jd-13/WE-Core/README.md

 # WE-Core
 A set of core libraries for useful DSP related classes that are used by multiple White Elephant Audio VSTs and Audio Units.

+This is a headers only library, simply include the appropriate files to use them in your own projects.

+The provided makefile is simply to build a binary which will run unit tests, this is not required to use the library.

 ## Contains:
 ### LFOs:
 RichterLFO and RichterMOD - substantial functionality with tempo sync, and multiple wave types and parameters